Edging - 6/10

 Five Ten Team Review

 The 5.10 Team is a superlative shoe.
-An ultra-soft slipper style, but with a lightweight velcro strap, the previous iteration of the shoe (the classic Blues) gained something of a cult status after the demise of the old-school Jet 7.
+An ultra-soft shoe with a lightweight velcro strap, the previous iteration of the shoe (the classic Blues) gained something of a cult status after the demise of the old-school Jet 7.
 Updated into a slick and professional Black version, it remains the last word in high-end bouldering performance and classy design.

 Although the shoe is not as downturned as some aggressive shoes, the bump under the toes allows the shoe to almost ‘hook’ over tiny footholds and get in behind them, which is unbelievably effective on overhanging bouldering, where the tiniest foot contact makes a difference.